Elizabeth Arnold (scientist)

-A. Elizabeth "Betsy" Arnold is an American evolutionary biologist who is Professor of Plant Sciences and Curator of the Robert L. Gilbertson Mycological Herbarium at the University of Arizona.
-Her research considers fungal biology.
-She was elected Fellow of the American Association for the Advancement of Science in 2021.
+A. Elizabeth "Betsy" Arnold is an American evolutionary biologist who is a professor at the University of Arizona's School of Plant Sciences and curator of the Robert L. Gilbertson Mycological Herbarium at the University of Arizona.
+She researches fungal biology, which is fungal endophytes, the study of fungi that lives in plants.
+She was elected fellow of the American Association for the Advancement of Science in 2021.